Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Casket Letters found".</h2 head><h3 quote align='center'>"The Casket Letters\u2014which directly implicated Mary, Queen of Scots, in a plot with James Hepburn, 4th earl of Bothwell, to murder Mary's husband, Henry Stewart, Lord Darnley\u2014were said to have been discovered this day in 1567.
-Test your knowledge of kings and queens".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Japanese forces defeated on Okinawa".</h2 head><h3 quote align='center'>"Japanese resistance on Okinawa was finally crushed this day in 1945, less than three months after U.S. troops landed there as the last stepping-stone before the planned assault on Japan's main islands in World War II.
+Sort fact from fiction in our quiz about World War II".</h3 quote></h3 OTD